T-Tamz/Portfolio-Optimization-and-Risk-Analysis-using-R/README.md

 | COST   | 68.9233      |

 ## **Why perform a Monte Carlo Simulation?**
-After optimizing the portfolio for the highest Sharpe ratio, a Monte Carlo simulation was conducted to assess long-term performance and risk under uncertainty.
+After optimizing the portfolio for the highest Sharpe Ratio, a Monte Carlo simulation was conducted to assess long-term performance and risk under uncertainty.

 ### Key Reasons:
 - **Models Market Uncertainty:** Simulates thousands of potential future price paths to account for unpredictable market conditions.